North Dakota Boat Registration, ANS Fee & Renewal (2026)

 How much does it cost to register a boat in North Dakota?

-North Dakota registration fees for a 3-year period are: $30 for motorboats under 16 feet, $45 for motorboats 16–19 feet, and $60 for motorboats 20 feet and longer.
-An additional $15 Aquatic Nuisance Species (ANS) fee is required for each vessel.
+North Dakota registration fees for the listed 3-year cycle are $30 for motorboats under 16 feet, $45 for motorboats 16-19 feet, and $60 for motorboats 20 feet and longer.
+The resident motorized watercraft ANS fee adds $15, making common listed totals $45, $60, or $75.

 How long is boat registration valid in North Dakota?

 North Dakota boat registrations are valid for 3 years.
-The current registration cycle runs from January 1, 2026, through December 31, 2028.
+The listed 2026 cycle runs from January 1, 2026, through December 31, 2028; check your certificate and decal year before operating.

 Can I register my boat online in North Dakota?